zero-plus-x/aidmap/src/markdown/Sweden/en.md

 ## General information

 Sweden is a developed country with very tolerant population.

+## Potential issues

-Though if you require non-emergency medical help it may be rather slow.
+Non-emergency medical help may be rather slow.

 ## Find local help